Strong sterling could mask UK price pressures - Bank of England's Forbes

-LONDON The Bank of England must watch for signs that sterling's recent strength has masked underlying inflation pressures in Britain, one of the central bank's newest policymakers said on Wednesday.
+LONDON The Bank of England must keep a close eye out for any signs that sterling's recent strength has masked underlying inflation pressures in Britain, one of the central bank's newest policymakers said on Wednesday.

 Kristin Forbes said in her first speech since joining the BoE in July that the effects of stronger sterling on inflation were likely to peak at the end of this year, raising questions about the best monetary policy response by the BoE.